-- Appeals must be received within 10 working days following the provision of feedback from the admissions team member supervising the application.
+- Appeals must be received within 20 working days following the provision of feedback from the admissions team member supervising the application.

-- An appeal should be submitted in writing to the Head of Admissions, MetFilm School, Ealing Studios, Ealing Green, London W55EP, or by email to firstname.lastname@example.org, stating clearly the grounds for appeal.
+- An appeal should be submitted in writing to the Head of Admissions, MetFilm School, Ealing Studios, Ealing Green, London W5 5EP, or by email to firstname.lastname@example.org, stating clearly the grounds for appeal

 - If an appeal is to be heard and additional information is required, the applicant will be informed in writing and provided with an appropriate deadline by which to submit the information.

-- An Appeals Panel convened at Met Film School will consider appeals as appropriate.
-The COO will make a decision based on the evidence submitted.
+- An Appeals Panel convened at MetFilm School will consider appeals as appropriate.
+The School Director and Director of Admissions and Marketing will make a decision based on the evidence submitted.

 - The applicant will be informed in writing of the outcome of the appeal and given an explanation for the decision which has been reached.